SFTtech/openage/doc/reverse_engineering/networking/chat_protocol.md

 32
 ```

 This byte marks the end of the previous String.
-It doesn't change when I alter the number of players, the team composition or the message length, so I assume that it is just a separator.
+It doesn't change when we alter the number of players, the team composition or the message length, so it is assumed to be a separator.

 ### Empty bytes